 UCLA settled with Weiss and Lew for a combined $8.45 million.

-The patients further alleged that Wang failed to inform them of a financial relationship between him and the product manufacturer.
+The patients further alleged that Wang failed to inform them of a financial relationship between the surgeon and the product manufacturer.
 The lawsuits claimed that Wang received hundreds of thousands of dollars in grants and royalties from Medtronic.

 UCLA settled with Weiss and Lew for a combined $8.45 million, with Weiss receiving a little more than $4.25 million.
 Medtronic also settled with Lew for an undisclosed amount.